Homelessness in the San Francisco Bay Area: We Count California!

 "We Count California!" is a collaborative effort between the California Homeless Youth Project and the University of California, Berkeley School of Public Health to combat the issue of homeless youth being undercounted during the annual point-in-time homeless counts which are crucial for federal funding of homeless support programs.
-They hope to achieve more accurate counts by providing trainings and statewide technical assistance activities to support California communities toward improved youth inclusion.
+They hope to achieve more accurate counts by providing training and statewide technical assistance activities to support California communities toward improved youth inclusion.

-San Francisco

 Legislative efforts

 In 2014, the City of San Francisco spent $167 million annually on housing homeless residents.
 By 2016, total spending (including housing and treatment) was believed to be $241 million annually.
 However, much of this spending is focused on housing the formerly homeless, or those at risk, and not the currently homeless.
 The city's shelter program has approximately 1,200 beds, and several hundred people are on a waitlist to be housed.
-Even with 1,200 shelter beds and several hundred on waiting list, most homeless avoid the shelter for various reasons such as: overcrowding, safety, and rules that, among other things, separate people experiencing homelessness from their possessions, pets, and loved ones.
+Even with 1,200 shelter beds and several hundred on the waiting list, most homeless avoid the shelter for various reasons such as: overcrowding, safety, and rules that, among other things, separate people experiencing homelessness from their possessions, pets, and loved ones.
 In 2015, the Navigation Center shelter was created to address these issues.